berkeleyopenarms/blue_moveit/README.md

 You are advised to use one of the [helper scripts](https://github.com/berkeleyopenarms/blue_helpers) to move the arm to a position that MoveIt doesn't consider to be self-colliding.
 Example: `$ rosrun blue_helpers right_pickup_ready_pose_commander`

-**Warning:** Do not run the bringup if you've just turned on the power to the arm, as this might cause the arm to violently snap to a fully zeroed position. **Wait at least 5 seconds.**

 ```shell
 # Right Arm Setup
 $ roslaunch blue_moveit_bringup right_moveit.launch param_file:=blue_params.yaml